LLNL/sundials/doc/idas/guide/source/Usage/SIM.rst

   #include <sundials/sundials_core.h> // Provides core SUNDIALS types
   #include <idas/idas.h>              // IDAS provides methods for DAEs with sensitivity analysis

-The calling program must also include an ``N_Vector`` implementation header file, of the form ``nvector/nvector_*.h``.
+The calling program must also include an :c:type:`N_Vector` implementation header file, of the form
+``nvector/nvector_*.h``.
 See :numref:`NVectors` for the appropriate name.
-The calling program must also include an ``N_Vector`` implementation header file, of the form ``nvector/nvector_*.h`` (see Chapter :numref:`NVectors` for more information).

-If using a non-default nonlinear solver object, or when interacting with a ``SUNNonlinearSolver`` object directly, the calling program must also include a ``SUNNonlinearSolver`` implementation header file, of the form ``sunnonlinsol/sunnonlinsol_*.h`` where ``*`` is the name of the nonlinear solver (see Chapter :numref:`SUNNonlinSol` for more information).
+If using a non-default nonlinear solver object, or when interacting with a :c:type:`SUNNonlinearSolver` object directly, the calling program must also include a
+:c:type:`SUNNonlinearSolver` implementation header file, of the form ``sunnonlinsol/sunnonlinsol_*.h`` where ``*`` is the name of the nonlinear solver (see Chapter :numref:`SUNNonlinSol` for more information).

-If using a nonlinear solver that requires the solution of a linear system of the form :eq:`IDAS_DAE_nls` (e.g., the default Newton iteration), the calling program must also include a ``SUNLinearSolver`` implementation header file, of the from ``sunlinsol/sunlinsol_*.h`` where ``*`` is the name of the linear solver (see Chapter :numref:`SUNLinSol` for more information).
+If using a nonlinear solver that requires the solution of a linear system of the form :eq:`IDAS_DAE_nls` (e.g., the default Newton iteration), the calling program must also include a :c:type:`SUNLinearSolver` implementation header file, of the from
+``sunlinsol/sunlinsol_*.h`` where ``*`` is the name of the linear solver (see Chapter :numref:`SUNLinSol` for more information).

-If the linear solver is matrix-based, the linear solver header will also include a header file of the from ``sunmatrix/sunmatrix_*.h`` where ``*`` is the name of the matrix implementation compatible with the linear solver.
+If the linear solver is matrix-based, the linear solver header will also include a header file of the from ``sunmatrix/sunmatrix_*.h`` where ``*`` is the name of the matrix implementation compatible with the linear solver. (see Chapter
+:numref:`SUNMatrix` for more information).

 Other headers may be needed, according to the choice of preconditioner, etc. For example, in the example ``idasFoodWeb_kry_p`` (see :cite:p:`ida_ex`),